chaosvolt/cdda-arcana-mod/README.md

 * Dull essence is obtained by dismantling magic items and essence using the correct tool.
 Used to craft and fuel certain items.

 ## Scenarios and Professions
-* __Seeker of The Arcane__ is the scenario added to allow players a good way to dive right into arcane content.
+* __Seeker of The Arcane__ is a scenario added to allow players a good way to dive right into Arcana.
 In it you are a visitor to one of the forgotten locations where practitioners of the arcane once lived.
 Each has an assortment of items, monsters, a powerful enemy at the end, and a unique item to be retrieved.
 * The apprentice is a mere baseline class used as something with no special talents or point costs, but still starts with a bare minimum to get into the first level of arcana.
 * The alchemist, scribe, and summoner are mainly utility professions, designed to easily get into the basics of their chosen craft.
 None of them are especially combat-ready, though the summoner stands a reasonable chance with its initial stock of minions.
 * The Blood Mage, Mage Hunter, and Dark Priest each are a remnant of a given group, and each has come relatively prepared for battle.
 One of the __Sanguine Order__, one of the __Cleansing Flame__, and one of the __Keepers of The Oath__.